 Treatment for the condition can include medications, such as beta blockers, to ease the heart’s workload.
 In addition, your child’s pediatric cardiologist may recommend surgery to repair the aorta or heart valves.
 Your child’s doctor may plan the surgery, but in some cases, such as a dissection, it will be an emergency.

-The Society of Thoracic Surgeons has ranked Norton Children’s Heart Institute’s pediatric heart care among the best in the region.
 We have a network of remote diagnostic and treatment services in Kentucky and Southern Indiana.